Research

 Ongoing Projects

-ferruginous microbialites and redox environments
+Ferruginous microbialites and redox environments

 This ACS-funded project is focused on the lateral changes in the expression of the unconformity surface and overlying red crust intersecting Cambrian successions of South Australia and is the subject of Clara Wong's MS thesis

-Preservational Pathways in lower Cambrian Small Shelly Fossils from South Australia
+Preservational pathways in lower Cambrian small shelly fossils from South Australia

-Coprolites!
 Fossilized feces unravel feeding behaviors of Eocene vertebrates

 Systematics, taphonomy and paleoecology of Conulariids from the Silurian Waukesha Lagerstätte